Readme-Workflows/recent-activity/README.md

 ## Live Preview

-This is an example live preview that is updated every time a commit is pushed using github actions.
+This is an example live preview that is updated every time a commit is pushed or during regular intervals using github actions.

 <!--RECENT_ACTIVITY:last_update-->
 Last Updated: Sunday, September 11th, 2022, 1:46:42 AM